 - Pages that users have Liked (e.g. a fitness influencer’s Facebook page)

 - Birthdays (e.g. users who have upcoming birthdays)

 - Friends’ birthdays (e.g. users who have friends with upcoming birthdays, and might want to buy gifts for them)

 Furthermore, you can also retarget folks who have visited your website or signed up for your mailing list (LinkedIn offers this option as well).

-Get your own 5-Point Action Plan with our Free PPC Audit.
+Get your own action plan with our proposal.
 We'll take a look at your account and give you actionable next steps you can immediately apply to your account for a better ROAS in the next 30 days.